ybs294000/SalaryScope/README.md

 * The project may work on lower Python versions, but it has been developed and tested using Python 3.13.
 * A Firebase project with Firestore enabled
 * A HuggingFace dataset repo (required only if using the Model Hub)
+* Ollama (optional, only if using the AI Assistant locally)

 ### Steps